spacetelescope/jwst/README.md

     * Grab your notebooks (e.g., using `git clone`) and install any optional software (e.g., using `pip install`).
 * Launch your notebook to run the JWST pipeline.

 Latest release of any packages is not guaranteed in this environment.
-Amazone Web Services charges may apply.
+Amazon Web Services charges may apply.